Some Books About Illinois Government

 The sordid story of Gov. Rod Blagojevich is told in Golden: How Rod Blagojevich Talked Himself out of the Governor's Office and into Prison

-by Jeff Coen and John Chase (Chicago Review Press, 2012), which fails to answer the larger mystery of which Illinois voters elected this charlatan twice.
+by Jeff Coen and John Chase (Chicago Review Press, 2012), which fails to answer the larger and more important question of why Illinois voters elected this charlatan twice.

 A newer look at the formal structure of state government is Creating the Land of Lincoln: The History and Constitutions of Illinois, 1778–1870 by Frank Cicero Jr. (University of Illinois Press, 2018).

 Bradley University professor William K. Hall’s Illinois Government and Politics, A Reader (Kendall/Hunt Publishing Co., 1975) comprises 23 papers on every aspect of the subject; they include such classics as Tom Littlewood's "Bipartisan Coalition in Illinois," the account of how the late Paul Powell got himself elected speaker of the House in 1959 in spite of the opposition of the Chicago Democratic organization, as well as Paul Simon's 1974 article, "The Illinois Legislature: A Study in Corruption."

 It took a former state representative to think that being a state representative was interesting enough to write a book about it.
 Then-freshman Illinois state legislator Paul Simon treated the antebellum Illinois General Assembly as a venue for Lincoln’s Preparation for Greatness: The Illinois Legislative Years (Norman: University of Oklahoma Press, 1965).
 Adlai: The Springfield Years (Aurora Publishers, Inc., 1975) by then-reporter Patricia Harris reveals the Stevenson governorship from the perspective of the press room, and makes one wonder why more statehouse reporters haven’t written memoirs.